 The term torture means…

-Any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person For such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, When such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.
-Article 1 of the 1984 UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+The 1984 UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment defines torture as any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person For such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, When such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.

-The violence may include: beating, electroshock, stretching, waterboarding, suffocation, burns, rape, sexual harassment and abuse, prolonged isolation, sleep deprivation, threats, humiliation, mock executions, mock amputations, forced witnessing in others’ torture and many other techniques.
+The most common forms of violence include: beating, electroshock, stretching, waterboarding, suffocation, burns, rape, sexual harassment and abuse, prolonged isolation, sleep deprivation, threats, humiliation, mock executions, mock amputations, forced witnessing in others’ torture and many other techniques.

 Perpetrators may include: governmental agencies, organized bodies such as the police or security forces, military or paramilitary forces, personnel working in prisons or detention centres, or prisoners who acted on the order of or forced by officers, rebel forces and forces acting against guerrilla forces, opposition groups, legal and health professionals or other persons acting on behalf of or with the consent of public officials, death squads, or ordinary citizens in situations of war and generalized violence.